qdm12/gluetun/README.md

 ## EXTRA: For the paranoids

-- You might want to build the image yourself
+- You might want to build the Docker image yourself
 - The download and unziping is done at build for the ones not able to download the zip files with their ISPs.
 - Checksums for PIA openvpn zip files are not used as these files change often
 - You should use strong encryption for the environment variable `ENCRYPTION`
+- Let me know if you have any extra idea :) !

 ### TODOs

-- More iptables restrictions
-- Rework readme with unbound required for VPN
 - Block malicious websites with Unbound
 - Add checks when launching PIA $?